 God chose when each one of us was born, and He will choose when we die.
-Likewise, there are times when the earth is ready to plant, and there are times when the earth is ready to give forth her harvest.
-These are just the first two pairs in a list of fourteen that show us that God is the one in control, and everything has its time.
+Likewise, there are times when the earth is ready to plant, and there are times when the earth is ready to give forth its harvest.
+These are just the first two pairs in a list of fourteen that show us that God is the one in control.
+Everything has its time.
 You and I were born for such a time as this, and God has numbered our days.

 The Rest of the Pairs

 Here are the rest of the pairs from Ecclesiastes 3:2-8.
 I put the more connotatively positive words in blue and the negative words in red.
 All of these pairs represent temporary times in life.
 Today you may weep, for example, but don’t lose heart.
 There will come a time when you will laugh.
 On the other hand, today you may experience gain.
-If at some point you experience loss, you shouldn’t be devastated because you know that the time is coming again for gain in the future.
+If at some point you experience loss, you shouldn’t be devastated.
+That just means that the time will come again for gain in the future.
 Every one of these items, whether positive or negative, has a part to play in God’s sovereign plan for our lives.

 We Are Not In Control